hamrel-cxu/EnbPI/README.md

+## Description
-- Please see the [_main_ branch](https://github.com/hamrel-cxu/EnbPI/tree/main) on how the code should be used and what are included in the ICML conference version
+- Please see the [_main_ branch](https://github.com/hamrel-cxu/EnbPI/tree/main) on how the code should be used and what are included in the ICML conference version.
+The .py test files below are all written in Jupyter notebook format, so that they are meant to be executed line by line.
 - **Difference from earlier**
   - Include [tests_simulation_journal.py](https://github.com/hamrel-cxu/EnbPI/blob/JMLR_code/tests_simulation_journal.py)
   - Delete test_paper.py, with [tests_paper+supp_journal.py](https://github.com/hamrel-cxu/EnbPI/blob/JMLR_code/tests_paper%2Bsupp_journal.py) containing everything to reproduce real-data results in the main text and in the appendix